wolfSSL/wolfPKCS11/examples/README.md

 ```

 Steps (see pkcs11_init_token):
-  1. Initialize token with Securtiy Officer's (SO) Pin and a label using
+  1. Initialize token with Security Officer's (SO) Pin and a label using
      C_InitToken.
   2. Open a session on the token with C_OpenSession.
   3. Login to the token with SO's PIN using C_Login